stuartdd/mockServerDaemon/README.md

 It is not intended to be used 'out of the box' but may serve as an example of how to develop a micro server.

 The issue for me was that MockServer which we use to mock downstream systems hoggs the port.
 This only an issue parallel testing.
-If two tests run simultainously the request the same port.
+If two tests run simultainously they can request the same port.
 This causes MockServer to fail with a bind error.

 This tool does not allocate ports, it is used to cause the build to fail if the same port is used twice.
+It also returns an unused port in the response.

-The tools is started as a daemon service at the start of the build by the code that allocates ports to the MockServer and times out after n seconds of inactivity.
+The tools is started as a daemon service at the start of the build by the Java code that allocates ports to the MockServer and times out after n seconds of inactivity.

 _This is the first time I have used git repository so please comment on the repo and the code if you feel the need :-)_